389ds/389ds.github.io/docs/389ds/design/backend-redesign-phase3.md

         * Remove #include <db.h> from dbimpl.h

 As in initial plan:

    * phase 4 is about the lmdb plugin (and maybe some specific tools)
    * phase 5 is about the db-bdb plugin removal

 And I will add:

    * phase 6 (Once bdb is gone) Improve the current txn model which is adapted to bdb but not optimum for lmdb.

-       (Note: in phase 4 - we could run with current design by acting on the db plugin: generating a read txn for single db operation if no txn is provided generating a read txn for single cursor creation until cursor deletion if no txn is provided to mimick current bdb behavior
+The phase 6 rationnal is that in phase 4 - we could keep current txn design by acting on the db plugin:
+        * generating a read txn for single db operation if no txn is provided
+        * generating a read txn for single cursor creation until cursor deletion if no txn is provided to mimick current bdb behavior )

+Usign a single read txn for a complete read operation (and a single write txn for a write operation) in phase 6 would provide a performance gain (noneed to duplicate the data returned by the db as they stays mmaped until txn is aborted/commited) and offer a better consistency than current model.
+But we cannot do it while bdb plugin is still around because of the risk of deadlock and excesive retries on bdb